ShinobiAoshi/italy-2024-blog/_posts/2024-10-16-sorrento-day-03.md

 {:.caption}
 Statues of a drunken satyr (Left), and a drunken Hercules (Center)

+### Dinner

 [![]({{ '/assets/img/2024-10-16 18.56.50 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 18.56.50 Italy (2024).jpg' | relative_url }})

 {:.caption}
 Had a wonderful lasagna and wine special for dinner

+[^1]: Augustus (27 BCE - 14 CE) established and became the first Emperor of the Roman Empire, transforming Rome from a republic into the most powerful empire in the ancient world.

+[^2]: Marcus Nonius Balbus was a wealthy Roman senator and patron of Herculaneum in the 1st century BCE, whose numerous honorary statues and inscriptions survived the eruption of Vesuvius, providing rare insights into local politics and patronage.